nickolasburr/blog/_posts/2018-09-21-magento-1x-threat-vectors-remediation-tactics.md

 ###### e2fsprogs

-Another tactic is to use `e2fsprogs`, particularly `chattr`.
-In addition to hardening file permissions, you can use extended filesystem attributes to prevent manipulation of files and directories.
-This is particularly useful because to modify an inode's attributes requires elevated privileges, which the webserver user is lacking.
+In addition to hardening permissions, another possible tactic is `e2fsprogs`, which allows use of extended filesystem attributes on files and directories.
+This is particularly useful because `e2fsprogs` utilities require elevated privileges by the invoking user, and the webserver user is unprivileged.

 ###### Train of thought